 Welcome to Herland

-As an outgrowth of the Windward Community’s Sustainability Education and Research Center, Herland Forest is dedicated to learning, teaching and presenting wholesome alternatives to today’s commerical, industrial burial practices.
+As an outgrowth of the Windward Community’s Sustainability Education and Research Center, Herland Forest is dedicated to offering wholesome alternatives to today’s commercial, industrial burial practices.

-- provide meaningful and affordable burial alternatives to people in the Pacific Northwest;
+- providing meaningful and affordable burial alternatives to people in the Pacific Northwest;

-- better understand the forest through ongoing ecological research;
+- deepening our understanding of the forest through ongoing ecological research;

-- use our knowledge to protect and enhance the vitality and productivity of our forest ecosystem;
+- using our knowledge to protect and enhance the vitality and productivity of our forest ecosystem; and

-- and utlilize natural burial for conservation, devoting funds to acquire and steward additional lands.
+- utilizing natural burial for conservation, devoting funds to acquire and steward additional lands.

 To learn more about our Herland Forest and Windward please visit the about us page.